Statins: finding safety in numbers

 Some researchers have suggested other side effects arising from statins, including an increased cancer risk, memory problems, cataracts, kidney problems, liver disease, aggression, suicidal behaviour, erectile dysfunction and more.
 None of these have consistently shown up in large clinical trials or combined meta-analyses, yet some people still have doubts and concerns.

 Together with co-investigator Professor Colin Baigent, Professor Collins and the CTT Collaboration are now gathering as much data as possible about all these ‘adverse events’ in the large-scale trials.
 They’re working out whether any of them are genuine side effects of statin use (i.e. are more common in people taking statins compared to those on a dummy placebo) or not.
-Furthermore, the CTT team is using standardised coding and making the data publicly available, so everything is open and transparent.
+Furthermore, the CTT team is using standardised coding, so everything is open and transparent.
 It will take time to gather everything together and carry out the necessary statistical analysis, but the results of this work should help to clarify the issue.
 And, of course, all this information about side effects needs to be balanced against the proven benefits of statins in reducing the risk of life-threatening cardiovascular events.

 What do we still need to find out?